 History, tourist information, and nearby accommodation

-An ancient legend says that the church stands at the spot where Joseph of Arimathea came ashore with Jesus (think of Blakes line, '...
-And was the holy Lamb of God On England's pleasant pastures seen?').
+An ancient legend says that the church stands at the spot where Joseph of Arimathea came ashore with Jesus (think of William Blake's famous line, '...
+And was the holy Lamb of God on England's pleasant pastures seen?').
 A stone by the creek is said to be the one on which Jesus stepped when leaving his boat, and the stone is inscribed with undecipherable carvings.

 The current building dates to 1261, when it was built to replace a Norman church attached to Plympton Priory.
 John le Sor, Lord of Tolverne, successfully prised the living away from the priory, in exchange for agreeing to give 13s 4d from parish revenues to the Priory each year.
 The amount is still paid to this day, though it now goes to the heirs of the last prior of Plympton.

 Unfortunately, well-meaning Victorian restorers got their hands on St Just's church, and little is now left of the 13th-century building beyond the chancel.

 Within the chancel is a double piscina from the 13th-century church.
 There is an octagonal 15th-century font, and the lectern sports a winged lion carving from a medieval misericord.

 One unusual feature is a memorial brass of a priest, which from the style of the costume must date to around 1520.
 Now, there's nothing odd about an early 16th-century brass in an English country church, but it is rare to find brasses in Cornish churches at all.